cortexproject/cortex/docs/blocks-storage/querier.md

       # the querier (at query time).
       # CLI flag: -blocks-storage.bucket-store.bucket-index.max-stale-period
       [max_stale_period: <duration> | default = 1h]

+    # Max size - in bytes - of a chunks pool, used to reduce memory allocations.
+    # The pool is shared across all tenants.
+0 to disable the limit.
+    # CLI flag: -blocks-storage.bucket-store.max-chunk-pool-bytes
+    [max_chunk_pool_bytes: <int> | default = 2147483648]

     # If enabled, store-gateway will lazy load an index-header only once
     # required by a query.